Approximating Pandora's Knapsack via Simple Policies: A Constant Approximation with Limited Adaptivity

-\begin{proof} Consider an adaptive policy that selects jobs by type $L_1$, then type $L_2$, and so on until type $L_{1/\epsilon}$, according to the following rule: \begin{itemize} \item When selecting jobs of type $L_i$, the policy continues to select such jobs as long as $s_i=0$. \item Once $s_i=a_i$, the policy moves on to select jobs of type $L_{i+1}$ if $i<1/\epsilon$. \item If $s_i=b_i$, the policy terminates. \end{itemize} Notice that the execution order ensures each executed job finishes within the time budget, so the policy obtains a reward of exactly $v-c=\epsilon^2$ for every executed job.
-Let $X$ be a random variable for the number of jobs the adaptive policy completes.
-Since the profit from each job is $\epsilon^2$, the policy gets a reward of $\E[X]\cdot \epsilon^2$.
-Let $X_i$ be the number of jobs of type $L_i$ completed by the policy.
+\begin{proof} Consider a skipping-policy that selects items by type $L_1$, then type $L_2$, and so on until type $L_{1/\epsilon}$, according to the following rule: \begin{itemize} \item When selecting items of type $L_i$, the policy continues to select such items as long as $s_i=0$. \item Once $s_i=a_i$, the policy moves on to select items of type $L_{i+1}$ if $i<1/\epsilon$. \item If $s_i=b_i$, the policy terminates. \end{itemize} Notice that the execution order ensures each inserted item finishes and does not overflow, so the policy obtains a utility of exactly $v-p=\epsilon^2$ for every inserted item.
+Let $X$ be a random variable for the number of items the adaptive policy successfully completes.
+Since the utility from each item is $\epsilon^2$, the policy gets a utility of $\E[X]\cdot \epsilon^2$.
+Let $X_i$ be the number of items of type $L_i$ completed by the policy.
 Notice that

-By the description of the policy,
+By the description of the policy, $\E\bigl[X_i\mid \varphi\text{ inserts items of type }L_i\bigr]=\frac{1}{\epsilon+\epsilon^2}.$

 We also have